Kristina01111000/Drws_site/README.md

 Fix menu dropdown color
 Look at homepage on cell phone to see if i think any changes should be made

+talk about the thumbnail image of the youtube video change the comment section for the youtube videos